-CollegeCove doesn't give a single sortable column for "highest % in Greek life" across its entire database, but it does something even better: every school in the 215-school "Greek Life Strong" collection has a dedicated profile page that lists the precise percentage of undergrads in fraternities and sororities (pulled from the latest federal data).
+CollegeCove doesn't give a single sortable column for "highest % in Greek life" across its entire database, but it does something even better: every school in the 936-school "Greek Life Strong" collection has a dedicated profile page that lists the precise percentage of undergrads in fraternities and sororities (sourced from each school's Common Data Set).
 That means you can quickly see which schools actually deliver the biggest Greek participation numbers.

 Standout Participation Rates From CollegeCove Profiles